taubyte/tau/README.md

 A specific use case is local development in which case [dream-cli](https://github.com/taubyte/tau/tree/main/tools/dream) nodes can also be tuned to the current branch.

-In addition to the nodes being on a branch, the application registry, managed by the 'tns' protocol, uses commit ids to version entries, allowing nodes serving the assets to detect new versions, or a roll-back for that matter.
+In addition to the nodes being on a branch, the application registry, managed by the 'tns' service, uses commit ids to version entries, allowing nodes serving the assets to detect new versions, or a roll-back for that matter.

 ## Networking

 Internally, `tau`, using [libp2p](https://github.com/libp2p/go-libp2p), builds an overlay peer-to-peer network between the nodes, enabling some pretty cool features like:

-- Automatic node and protocol discovery & routing.
+- Automatic node and service discovery & routing.
 If, for example, a node is down, changes its IP address/port, or the services it supports, other nodes will update the info automatically.
 - Transport independent.
 Nodes can use any combination of TCP/IP, WebSocket, QUIC, and more.
 - NAT Traversal & Circuit Relay, which allow nodes that are not public to be part of the cloud.